 - Tight outer thigh, hamstring or calf muscles

-The best solution to avoid knee pain Adelaide is to have a gait analysis performed before beginning any running, exercise or training routine.
+The best solution to avoid knee pain is to have a gait analysis performed before beginning any running, exercise or training routine.
 A digital gait analysis will demonstrate any problems in the gait while walking or running.
-Appropriate actions can be taken to retrain individuals in the proper way to move or utilize other corrective measures should they be required.
+Appropriate actions can be taken to retrain individuals in the proper way to move or utilize other corrective measures should they be required; such as Orthotics Adelaide.